Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Theory: EIF, Model Restriction, and Efficiency

-i.e., DR-CPO attains the surrogate efficiency bound.
+i.e., calibrated DR attains the surrogate efficiency bound.
 (Efficiency attainment under the product-rate condition is a standard property of DR estimators \citep{BangRobins2005,Chernozhukov2018}; our contribution is verifying that the CJE construction satisfies these conditions.) \end{theorem}